stepancheg/rust-protobuf/README.md

 brew install protobuf
 ```

-On Ubuntu, protobuf-compiler package can be installed:
+On Ubuntu, `protobuf-compiler` package can be installed:

 ```
 apt-get install protobuf-compiler
 ```

+Protobuf is needed only for code generation, `rust-protobuf` runtime
+does not use `protobuf` library.

 1) Install `protoc-gen-rust` program (which is `protoc` plugin)